TheKermitFrog/cifar10-CNN/README.md

 model.add(MaxPooling2D(2, 2))
 ```

-Since our problem here is much more simpler than the one in the paper.
+Since our problem here is much simpler than the one in the paper.
 Shallower models with 1 to 3 VGG layers followed by 2 dense layers were examined as baseline models.

 <img src="images/base3_plot.png" alt="Baseline Model" width="600"/>

-Each model was able to achieved almost 100% in training but only got around 70% in testing, which signals over-fitting.
-However, high accuracy in training is good news, it means our baseline models are able to picking up structures in the dataset and we are not likely to need more VGG layers.
+Each model achieved almost 100% in training but only got around 70% in testing, which signals over-fitting.
+However, high accuracy in training indicates our baseline models are able to pick up structures in the dataset and 3 VGG layers may be sufficient to our problem.
+Baseline model with 3 VGG layers were selected to proceed with because it was able to get the highest testing accuracy out of the three baseline models.
+In addition, it takes almost neglectable extra computation time to train comparing to 1 and 2-layers model(under 2 mins difference for training 100 epochs).

-3 VGG layers model were selected to proceed with because it was able to get the highest testing accuracy out of the three baseline models, also because it takes neglectable extra computation time(under 2 mins difference for training 100 epochs).
-After some research, it seems like ConvNet-Relu-BatchNorm is a common triplet widely used in image recognition.
+To reduce overfitting, it seems like ConvNet-Relu-BatchNorm is a common triplet widely used in image recognition.
 BatchNorm layers can also act as a regularizer in our case.
 Other than BatchNorm, L2 regularization, DropOut layers, and data augmentation were also examined.
 I used Kera's ImageDataGenerator to perform data augmentation on the fly.
-Configured as below, because our images are low resolution, milder data augmentation were used.
+Configured as below, because our images are low resolution, milder data augmentation was used.

 ```python
 datagen = ImageDataGenerator(